Plantation economy: Slavery

-Fewer than one-third of Southern families owned slaves at the peak of slavery prior to the Civil War.
+Fewer than one-third of white Southern families owned slaves at the peak of slavery prior to the Civil War.
 In Mississippi and South Carolina the figure approached one half.
 The total number of slave owners was 385,000 (including, in Louisiana, some free African Americans), amounting to approximately 3.8% of the Southern and Border states population.

 Industrial Revolution in Europe

 Western Europe was the final destination for the plantation produce.
 At this time, Europe was starting to industrialize, and it needed a lot of materials to manufacture goods.
 Being the power center of the world at the time, they exploited the New World and Africa to industrialize.
 Africa supplied slaves for the plantations; the New World produced raw material for industries in Europe.
 Manufactured goods, of higher value, were then sold both to Africa and the New World.
 The system was largely run by European merchants.

 Indigo plantations

 Indigofera was a major crop cultivated during the 18th century, in Venezuela, Guatemala—and Haiti until the slave rebellion against France that left them embargoed by Europe and India in the 19th and 20th centuries.
 The indigo crop was grown for making blue indigo dye in the pre-industrial age.

 Mahatma Gandhi's investigation of indigo workers' claims of exploitation led to the passage of the Champaran Agrarian Bill in 1917 by the British colonial government.